-In just a few weeks, I will be performing a new work in progress at the Art Gallery of Regina as part of the UBER GURLZ: Denzien Femme exhibition curated by Michel Boutin for the Indigenous Peoples Artist Collective.
+In just a few weeks, I will be performing a new work in progress at the Art Gallery of Regina as part of the UBER GURLZ: Denizen Femme exhibition curated by Michel Boutin for the Indigenous Peoples Artist Collective.
 This is the second installment of the UBER GURLZ series and I performed at the first one a few years ago in Prince Albert, so I am extra happy that they have invited me to participate again.
-The work I will be performing is a live video mix that includes a soundtrack DJ mix by Tomiyeyo (awesome DJ from Washington that I have wanted to work with for quite some time now) and investigates contradictions in the representation of femininity vs. the internal realities of self-identity.
+The work I will be performing is a live video mix that includes a soundtrack DJ mix by C h ė v i o t and investigates contradictions in the representation of femininity vs. the internal realities of self-identity.

 Event Information for UBER GURLZ: Denizen Femme